 Health Education, Prevention and Intervention

-¡Soy Capaz! is Amazon Promise's HIV-prevention, education, and patient care program.
-The motto, "¡Soy Capaz de protegerme de VIH/SIDA!"
-(I can protect myself from HIV/AIDS!) sends a strong, encouraging message to stop the epidemic of HIV/AIDS in the jungle regions of Peru, empowering each and every person to actively take charge of his/her life and share the responsibility for the health of the whole community.
+¡Soy Capaz! is Amazon Promise's HIV-prevention, education, and patient care program that also includes education about other infectious diseases, domestic violence, women's rights, and environmental protection.
+The motto, "¡Soy Capaz de protegerme!"
+(I can protect myself) sends a strong, encouraging message, empowering each and every person to actively take charge of his/her life and share the responsibility for the health of their community and environment.

 Support Our Ongoing Work in Belen